4141done/talks-njs_for_fun/precious_poetry/README.md

 Before you start, you'll need to get an API key from [weatherapi.com](https://www.weatherapi.com/).
 The key will be referenced in the rest of this readme as `YOUR_API_KEY`.

 ### With Local nginx
+Before starting, make sure you have the `http_auth_request_module` available.

+You can check this by running `nginx -V` and looking for the following flag: `--with-http_auth_request_module`.

+If it is not present, you'll either need to recompile your local nginx with this module or use the docker instructions below.

 From the **root directory of this repo** run:
 1. Export `YOUR_API_KEY`: `export WEATHER_API_KEY=YOUR_API_KEY` (for example, `export WEATHER_API_KEY=dfdsfsdfdsfs8fds8fsd8f`)
 1. Test the config with: `nginx -c $(pwd)/precious_poetry/nginx.conf -t`